balvisio/CAFA-Toolset/README.md

 subsequent version number, such as 2, 3, 4, etc.

 ##### Note
-The uniprot-swissProt file uniprot_sprot.dat.38 is not stored in gitHub because of its large size.
-To get this specific file, please perform the following steps:
+The uniprot-swissProt file uniprot_sprot.dat.38 is not stored in gitHub as one of the example input files because of its large size.
+To retreive this specific file from the uniprot website, please perform the following
+commands:

 ```
 wget ftp://ftp.uniprot.org/pub/databases/uniprot/previous_releases/release-2014_09/knowledgebase/uniprot_sprot-only2014_09.tar.gz